butterbrodskij/linux_development_2025/12_InstallPackaging/Readme.md

 # Quick testing
 make run-ru          # Build and run with Russian locale make run-en          # Build and run with English locale

+# Unit-tests
+make check  # Run tests

+# Cleanup if recommended build was used
+sudo make maintainer-clean  # Remove all generated files

 # Cleanup
 make maintainer-clean  # Remove all generated files